SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 - **DeleteSiteScript** &ndash; Deletes a site script.
 - **CreateSiteDesign** &ndash; Creates a site design.
 - **ApplySiteDesign** &ndash; Applies a site design to an existing site collection.
+- **AddSiteDesignTaskToCurrentWeb** &ndash; Adds a site design task on the current web.
 - **GetSiteDesigns** &ndash; Gets a list of information on existing site designs.
 - **GetSiteDesignMetadata** &ndash; Gets information about a specific site design.
 - **UpdateSiteDesign** &ndash; Updates a site design with new values.